Davsan88/guidesAndNotes/aws_practitioner.md

 Direct Connect Locations are specific facilities where AWS Direct Connect is available, enabling customers to establish private connectivity to AWS.

+### AWS Local Zones

+AWS Local Zones place compute, storage, and other select AWS services closer to large population, industry, and IT centers for applications that require single-digit millisecond latency.